Bob Stewart (television producer): Bob Stewart Productions

-The original The $10,000 Pyramid aired on CBS until March 1974, when it was cancelled during a ratings panic.
+The original The $10,000 Pyramid aired on CBS until March 1974, when it was canceled during a rating panic.
 It then moved to ABC, where the top prize increased to $20,000 in 1976.
 The $25,000 Pyramid aired from 1982 to 1987, and again briefly in 1988, on CBS.
 The show was also popular in syndication, running weekly from 1974 to 1979, and in daily versions from January to September 1981, 1985 to 1988 (concurrently with the CBS version), and January 7 to December 6, 1991.
 Clark hosted all of these versions except the weekly series (with Bill Cullen) and the 1991 series (with John Davidson).
 The latter two offered potential cash payoffs of $100,000 in quarterly tournaments among champion contestants.
-Another version of Pyramid, packaged by Sony, which now possesses the rights to Stewart's shows, aired in syndication from 2002-2004 hosted by Donny Osmond.
+Another version of Pyramid, packaged by Sony, which now possesses the rights to Stewart's shows, aired in syndication from 2002–2004 hosted by Donny Osmond.
 Yet another version titled The Pyramid was aired as original programming on GSN in 2012 and hosted by Mike Richards.
-Currently, The $100,000 Pyramid airs on ABC as part of its Fun & Games series of game shows, and is hosted by Michael Strahan.Pyramid nearly led to Stewart's one significant foray outside the world of TV games, when he was hired to produce occasional panelist David Letterman's NBC daytime show in 1980.
+Currently, The $100,000 Pyramid airs on ABC as part of its Fun & Games series of game shows and is hosted by Michael Strahan.Pyramid nearly led to Stewart's one significant foray outside the world of TV games, when he was hired to produce occasional panelist David Letterman's NBC daytime show in 1980.
 However, due to creative disagreements, Stewart left the staff four days before the show's premiere.

 Bob Stewart Productions was the last major game show production company to relocate from New York to Los Angeles.
-Its first show there in full-time production was The Love Experts for syndication in fall 1978, but Pyramid remained in New York until 1981.
-Coincidentally, during the first half of 1980 the company's New York-based Pyramid on ABC was competing in the same 12:00 noon (Eastern) time slot against its Los Angeles-based Chain Reaction on NBC.
+Its first show there in full-time production was The Love Experts for syndication in the fall of 1978, but Pyramid remained in New York until 1981.
+Coincidentally, during the first half of 1980 the company's New York-based Pyramid on ABC was competing in the same 12:00 noon (Eastern) time slot against its Los Angeles-based Chain Reaction on NBC (both shows were cancelled in June of that year).

 Other Stewart productions, mostly employing a word or puzzle format, included Winning Streak (1974–75), Blankety Blanks (1975), Shoot for the Stars (1977), Pass the Buck (1978), Go (1983–84), and Double Talk (1986).